 - Looking for something active?
 Check out our list of the best fitness trackers

 - Have an iPhone?
-We have a specific guide for the best smartwatches for iPhone
+Our guide on the best smartwatches for iPhone

 - Prefer Wear OS?
-Check our selection of the best Wear OS watches
+Our selection of the best Wear OS smartwatches

 1. Misfit Phase

 The top hybrid smartwatch we recommend right now is the Misfit Phase, which offers a sleek and stylish design paired with some genuinely useful functionality when it's connected to your phone.